yuiokjgft/Instagagement/README.md

 - Finds latest posts from profile you specify, gets links from them, joins Telegram group, finds all the links to engage with, engages, posts yours.
 That simple.
 Currently only supports likes.
 - Intended for 24/7 use with limited hours during the day (e.g. 6.00 to 18.00).
-- Supports basic Telegram engagement groups - post amount based and time based.
+- Supports basic Telegram engagement groups - post amount based (e.g. Dx10) and time based (24h).
 All the available groups are found in group_template.json, more can be added.
 Currently 25 groups listed.
 Request any missing.

 ## Requirements